-If you searched for Wix ADI vs Wix Editor, here's what you need to know first: Wix ADI no longer exists as a standalone product.
+If you searched for Wix ADI vs Wix Editor, here is what you need to know: Wix ADI no longer exists as a standalone product.
 In late 2023, Wix retired ADI (Artificial Design Intelligence) and replaced it with a new AI Site Builder integrated directly into the Wix Editor.
-The question today is how that new AI builder compares to the classic manual Editor - and which approach suits your needs.
+The question today is how that new AI builder compares to the classic manual Editor, and which one suits your needs in 2026.

 This table compares the Wix AI Site Builder (ADI's replacement) with building from scratch using the classic Wix Editor, so you can see exactly what has changed and what each approach offers today.